 Less common but perhaps even more distressing examples are conditions such as gastroparesis (“lazy” stomach, causing nausea and vomiting) and achalasia (a disorder of the lower esophageal sphincter that causes severe difficulty in swallowing).
 Similarly, most patients with severe constipation usually have a functional basis to this problem.
 Other conditions that have a prominent functional component include common diseases such as gastro-esophageal reflux (GERD).

 Motility and functional disorders arise from disorders of the enteric nervous system and its associated elements.
 The enteric nervous system (ENS), often referred to as the “second brain”, is a neuronal network present in the wall of our bowels and shares many molecular and morphological components with the central (CNS) and peripheral (PNS) nervous systems with which it is intimately connected.
 Major neurotransmitters, receptors and transporters present in the CNS and the PNS are also present in the ENS.
 Although linked to the nervous system, it can and does operate independently of the brain and the spinal cord.
-Current treatments for this group of disorders are either not target-based (e.g. Amitiza which simply attempts to cause a diarrhea-like process) or comes at the cost of serious side-effects (e.g. metoclopramide).
-We can take advantage of the unique functionality of the ENS to provide innovative and safe treatment of symptoms present in a large variety of gastrointestinal diseases.
-Adequate treatment of many of these gastrointestinal diseases presents a large unmet medical need to date.
-Neurotransmitters such as dopamine and serotonin play a key role in gastrointestinal function and serotonergic and/or dopaminergic neurotransmission is found to be abnormal in several gastric and/or intestinal disorders.
-Similarities between the ENS and the CNS have the potential to make many drug discovery and development efforts originally focused on the CNS adaptable and relevant for specifically targeting the ENS.
+We plan to take advantage of the unique functionality of the ENS to create innovative treatment options for symptoms present in a large variety of gastrointestinal diseases.